1. Choose a topic;

 Suggestion:

-2. Note an advantageous feature of simulations over real experiments: the realization of conditions that are impossible in practice.
-To do this, try the simulation as if you were on the Moon, changing the value of gravitational acceleration to 1.62 m/s^2 (but with ". ", not "," - because it is programming syntax.
+2. Observe an advantageous characteristic of simulations over real experiments: performing them under conditions impossible in practice.
+For this, try the simulation as if you were on the Moon, changing the value of gravitational acceleration to 1.62 m/s^2 (but with ".", and not "," - because it is programming syntax.

 Equation: